GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/object/reference.md

 **Angle**
 Change the angle of rotation of an object (in degrees).

+**Change boolean variable**
+Modify the boolean value of an object variable.

 **Center position**
 Change the position of an object, using its center.